 If you notice a change in your cat’s interest and overall activity level then it’s a good idea to have them checked out, to rule out any underlying health issues.
 Diabetes is very common in cats and one of the main symptoms is lethargy, loss of interest, and weight loss.
 Other symptoms include loss of appetite, urination, and increased thirst.

 Lack of energy will result in the cat refusing to participate in play and any other activities.
-If your cat is displaying such behavior consult with your local vet immediately.
+If your cat is displaying such behavior consult with your local vet immediately for a full examination.

 Rescue cats normally don’t prefer outside since they associate the outdoors with their past.
-These rescue cats generally go through tough times fending for themselves before even being recued.
-This grusome experience stays with them even after they are adopted.
+These rescue cats generally go through tough times fending for themselves before being rescued.
+This gruesome experience stays with them even after they are adopted.